JACoders/OpenJK/README.mingw32.txt

 Status
 ======

-* can fully compile and run codemp
+* can fully compile and run codemp and code(sp)
-* can compile code (sp) but it won't run - garbled text in edit box then "DROPPED"
+* both run but suffering from at least one crash bug in sp

 Note
 ====